thingsboard/thingsboard.github.io/docs/pe/user-guide/widgets/map-widgets.md

         title: 'In the "Groups" section, enter a name for the group to which you want to add this marker;'
     1:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-groups-2-pe.png
-        title: 'A group control icon will appear on the widget.
-Click it;'
+        title: 'A "Groups" icon button will appear on the widget.
+Click on it;'
     2:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-groups-3-pe.png
         title: 'Uncheck the checkbox next to the newly created group;'
     3:
         image: /images/user-guide/widgets/maps/marker-configuration-appearance-groups-4-pe.png
         title: 'The markers that belong to this group have been hidden.'

-marker-configuration-appearance-edit-marker:
+    4:
+        image: /images/user-guide/widgets/maps/marker-configuration-appearance-groups-5-pe.png
+        title: ''

+manually-add-marker:
     0:
-        image: /images/user-guide/widgets/maps/marker-configuration-appearance-edit-marker-1-pe.png
+        image: /images/user-guide/widgets/maps/manually-add-marker-1-pe.png
-        title: 'Check the boxes next to the desired tools (Add / Move / Remove) to enable these options for marker operations on the widget.
-You can also choose the scope where the marker&#39;s location coordinates should be stored: either the "Server" or "Shared" attribute.
-Optionally, enable snapping to other vertices for more precise drawing.'
+        title: 'In the "Edit marker" section, check the "Add" tool.
+Next, select the attribute scope where the coordinates will be stored: "Server" or "Shared".
+Optionally, enable snapping to other vertices for precision drawing.
+Then, save the changes.'

+place-marker:
+    0:
+        image: /images/user-guide/widgets/maps/place-marker-1-pe.png
+        title: 'On the map widget, locate and click the "Place marker" icon button.
+If you&#39;re using an alias with multiple entities as the data source, you&#39;ll need to select the appropriate entity from the dropdown menu.'
+    1:
+        image: /images/user-guide/widgets/maps/place-marker-2-pe.png
+        title: 'Find the location on the map where you want to place the marker and click on it.'
+    2:
+        image: /images/user-guide/widgets/maps/place-marker-3-pe.png
+        title: 'The marker will be added, and its coordinates will be automatically saved to the entity as attributes.'

+move-marker:
+    0:
+        image: /images/user-guide/widgets/maps/move-marker-1-pe.png
+        title: 'Enable the ability to move the marker on the map by checking the "Move" tool in the marker settings under the "Edit marker" section.'
+    1:
+        image: /images/user-guide/widgets/maps/move-marker-2-pe.png
+        title: 'To move the marker, click and hold the marker with your mouse, drag it to the new location, and then release the mouse button.'

+remove-marker:
+    0:
+        image: /images/user-guide/widgets/maps/remove-marker-1-pe.png
+        title: 'Enable the "Remove" tool in the marker settings under the "Edit marker" section.'
+    1:
+        image: /images/user-guide/widgets/maps/remove-marker-2-pe.png
+        title: 'To delete a marker, simply click on it, then click the trash bin icon in the menu at the bottom of the widget.'

 use-map-markers-clustering:
     0:
         image: /images/user-guide/widgets/maps/use-map-markers-clustering-1-pe.png
-        title: ''
+        title: 'To enable clustering for map markers, check the corresponding option and configure the necessary settings.'
     1:
         image: /images/user-guide/widgets/maps/use-map-markers-clustering-2-pe.png
-        title: ''
+        title: 'Change the zoom level.'
+    2:
+        image: /images/user-guide/widgets/maps/use-map-markers-clustering-3-pe.png
+        title: 'Your markers with clustering enabled will group into a circular icon that shows the number of clustered items inside.'

 add-polygon:
     0:
         image: /images/user-guide/widgets/maps/add-polygon-1-pe.png
-        title: 'Switch to edit mode on the widget and click "Add polygon" in the "Overlays" section.'
+        title: 'Enter widget edit mode and go to the "Overlays" section.
+Switch to the "Polygons" tab and click "Add polygon".'
     1:
         image: /images/user-guide/widgets/maps/add-polygon-2-pe.png
-        title: 'Specify the data source — this can be a device, an entity alias, or a function.
-ThingsBoard automatically uses "perimeter" as the default coordinate key.
-If your setup uses a custom key name, update it here accordingly.
-Apply changes.'
+        title: 'Select the entity that will be represented as a polygon.
+This can be a device, entity alias, or function.
+Define the key with the coordinates of the polygon.
+ThingsBoard will use the "perimeter" key by default to read the polygon coordinates from the entity&#39;s attributes.
+If you use a different key, update it accordingly.
+Click "Apply".'
     2:
         image: /images/user-guide/widgets/maps/add-polygon-3-pe.png
-        title: 'The polygon has been successfully added to the map.'
+        title: 'The polygon will appear on the map based on the entity&#39;s data.'

 manually-add-polygon:
     0: